-- Continues to review and secure additional funding for restaurant and small business assistance grants.

-- o Between First and Second Round of the "Prime the Pump" grant program, city has now awarded over \$725,000 in grants to Springfield businesses

-- 45% of grants from the "Prime the Pump" were to minority businesses

-- 58% of the first round of 'Prime the Pump' grants for restaurants were awarded and contracted to minority and women owned businesses

-- 21% minority owned

-- 8% women owned

-- 29% minority-women owned

-- Mayor Sarno and CDO Tim Sheehan announced \$500,000 in Third Round of Prime the Pump Grant Program funding for local small businesses

-- The City of Springfield has now offered \$1,225,000 Between the three rounds of Prime the Pump to our local businesses

-- Mayor Sarno, Congressman Richard Neal and CDO Tim Sheehan joined with President and CEO of Way Finders Peter Gagliardi to announce that the city has partnered with Way Finders to provide Springfield residents who qualify under HUD guidelines with mortgage, rent and utility assistance and relief.
-Total allotted funding is \$2 million

-- Reviewing plans and funding sources for assistance for non-profits that provide services to neighborhoods directly distressed by the COVID-19 Coronavirus pandemic

-- Continues to review and identify Federal stimulus funding to focus on local efforts for relief and recovery for our residents and small businesses

-- Continues to work with HUD for spending of CDBG funds through the C.A.R.E.
-Act

-- Continues to review costs associated with COVID-19 response for relief and recovery reimbursements.

-- Tracking local, state and national unemployment trends and numbers

-- o 4.4% unemployment rate in March 2020 for the City of Springfield

-- o 20.3% unemployment rate in April 2020

-- o Current unemployment rate as of May 16, 2020 by zip code
+- Continues to review and secure additional funding for restaurant and small business assistance grants. - o Between First and Second Round of the "Prime the Pump" grant program, city has now awarded over \$725,000 in grants to Springfield businesses - 45% of grants from the "Prime the Pump" were to minority businesses - 58% of the first round of 'Prime the Pump' grants for restaurants were awarded and contracted to minority and women owned businesses - 21% minority owned - 8% women owned - 29% minority-women owned - Mayor Sarno and CDO Tim Sheehan announced \$500,000 in Third Round of Prime the Pump Grant Program funding for local small businesses - Mayor Sarno and CDO Tim Sheehan announced \$250,000 in Fourth Round of Prime the Pump Grant Program funding for local non-profits - The City of Springfield has now offered over \$1,500,000 Between the four rounds of Prime the Pump to our local businesses - Mayor Sarno, Congressman Richard Neal and CDO Tim Sheehan joined with President and CEO of Way Finders Peter Gagliardi to announce that the city has partnered with Way Finders to provide Springfield residents who qualify under HUD guidelines with mortgage, rent and utility assistance and relief.
+Total allotted funding is \$2 million - Continues to review and identify Federal stimulus funding to focus on local efforts for relief and recovery for our residents and small businesses - Continues to work with HUD for spending of CDBG funds through the C.A.R.E.
+Act - Continues to review costs associated with COVID-19 response for relief and recovery reimbursements. - Tracking local, state and national unemployment trends and numbers - o 4.4% unemployment rate in March 2020 for the City of Springfield - o 20.3% unemployment rate in April 2020 - o Current unemployment rate as of May 16, 2020 by zip code

 - • 01104 28%

 - • 01107 29.9%

 - • 01103 32.7%

 - • 01105 33.8%

 - • 01108 26.8%

 - • 01109 28.8%

 - • 01119 26.2%

 - • 01118 21.8%

 - • 01151 29.9%

 - • 01128 22.4%

 - • 01129 22.9%

 - o 15.1% for the state

+- National unemployment rate

-- o 14.7% for the nation
+- 14.7% April

+- 13.3% May

+- 11.1% June

-- Reviewing business and restaurant assistance for the city's phased reopening plan, including but not limited to the closing off of certain streets
+- Continuing to review business and restaurant assistance for the city's phased reopening plan, including but not limited to the closing off of certain streets

 - Continues to review and work on economic development projects across the city.

-- Reviewing and seeking clarification with HUD that jobs created or retained by an assisted business can be presumed to be Low Moderate Income if the job and the business are located in an area that meets certain criteria such as: - Has a 20% poverty rate (30% for CBD) and the area evidences pervasive poverty and general distress - Continuing to review funding program for workforce training development - Small Business Administration deadline for applying for a Paycheck Protection Program (PPP) loan is Tuesday, June 30, 2020
+- Reviewing and seeking clarification with HUD that jobs created or retained by an assisted business can be presumed to be Low Moderate Income if the job and the business are located in an area that meets certain criteria such as:

+- Has a 20% poverty rate (30% for CBD) and the area evidences pervasive poverty and general distress

+- Continuing to review funding program for workforce training development

+- Small Business Administration deadline for applying for a Paycheck Protection Program (PPP) loan is Tuesday, June 30, 2020